Parents of Soham Victim: 'We can only conclude with heavy hearts that there will not be a happy ending for the McCanns'

 By Kenneth V. Lanning, Special to CNN

-Editor's note: Kenneth V. Lanning, a consultant in crimes against children, was a special agent with the FBI for more than 30 years and was assigned to the FBI Behavioral Science Unit at the FBI Academy for 20 of those years.
+Editor's note: Kenneth V. Lanning, a consultant in crimes against children, was a special agent with the FBI for more than 30 years and was assigned to the [You must be registered and logged in to see this link.] for 20 of those years.

 (CNN) -- It is almost miraculous that three women who have been missing for a decade have turned up.
 The story of Amanda Berry, who screamed for help and got the attention of a neighbor who broke down a door that set her and two other women free, is riveting.
 Police have already arrested three suspects.